 I devour books.
 At any given moment, I’m in the middle of two hardcovers, an ebook on my Kindle, and I have at least one book queued up in the Audible app on my iPhone.
 Depending on where I am, I pick up whatever is closest.
 For obvious reasons, Audible is my go-to when in the car and when I’m out exercising.

-He’s a four year old Siberian Husky and an avid Pittsburgh Steeler fan.
+He’s a five year old Siberian Husky and an avid Pittsburgh Steeler fan.
 He enjoys long walks on the beach, sidewalk, or through the middle of the woods at a brisk pace with his humans chasing close behind.
 Somehow during his four years on this planet, he learned to tell time and each day at exactly 4 P.M. he locates either me or his mother and insists on taking one of us for a walk.
 He doesn’t care who, as long as there is adult participation.
 Also, if you’ve ever seen us on the street, it is very clear that he is walking us.
 I hold no delusions about this and I’m happy to go.
 When your daily commute to work is ten feet from your bedroom and you spend the day behind a desk, exercise is a must.
 Unless, of course, you’re Jabba the Hutt, then it’s optional.

 As I mentioned, on these walks I grab my iPhone and my bluetooth headset and hold onto that leash with all my strength as he pulls me along for a good three or four miles.
 Keeping up with a dog bred to pull a sled eight hours a day is no easy feat, he’s got some serious energy.
 When I say we walk, it’s more like a crazy run, jog, walk, sprint.
 Holding onto that leash while also maintaining possession of my iPhone is another difficult task.
 I dropped my share in the early years and was a frequent visitor to Apple’s Genius Bar for repairs.
 Over the past year, I resorted to an armband and nearly considered one of those fanny packs.
 These were dark days.